NateDolny/DuneHostnames/README.md

 **Description:**

-Inspired by the iconic book series Dune, authored by Frank Herbert, Dune Hostnames offers a comprehensive array of naming schemes for network infrastructure, workstations, servers, and other devices.
+Inspired by the iconic book series Dune, authored by Frank Herbert.
+Dune Hostnames offers a comprehensive array of naming schemes for network infrastructure, workstations, servers, and other devices.
 Distributed under the GNU General Public License v2(GPLv2).